JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/foundations/name-origin.md

 ## Prompt

 I like **Synthesis**, but feel that I've been using that term so heavily already.
 For instance, my creative process for synthesizing ideas through conversation with you is called **Synthesis Ritual** and the repository that hosts the captured data is named `synthesis-ritual`.
-Is there perhaps another term that might work better, or is it just fate leading to the idea that **Synthesis** is indeed the proper name for this universe?
+Is there perhaps another term that might work better, or is it just fate leading to the idea that **Synthesis** is indeed the proper name for this world?

 ## Response